pirovc/ganon/README.md

 ## Hierarchical classification

-Ganon classification can be performed in one or more database at the same time.
-The databases can be provided in any hiearchical order.
+Ganon classification can be performed in one or more databases at the same time.
+The databases can be provided in a hiearchical order.
 Multiple database classification can be performed providing several inputs for `--db-prefix`.
-To classify reads in an hierarchical order, `--hierarchy-labels` should be provided. `--max-error/--min-kmers` can be provided for each database. `--max-error-unique` can be provided for each hierarchy level.
+They are required to be build with the same `k` size.
+To classify reads in a hierarchical order, `--hierarchy-labels` should be provided. `--max-error/--min-kmers` can be provided for each database. `--max-error-unique` can be provided for each hierarchy level.
+When using multiple hiearchical levels, output files will be generated for each level (use `--output-single` to generate a single output from multiple hiearchical levels).

-For examples:
+For example:

 ### Classifying reads against multiple databases: